code-distortion/adapt/README.md

 ## Introduction

-***code-distortion/adapt*** is a [Laravel](https://github.com/laravel/laravel) package that builds databases for your tests.
+***code-distortion/adapt*** is a [Laravel](https://laravel.com/) package that builds databases for your tests.
 It uses a range of techniques to safely get the fastest speeds from them.

 It's a drop-in replacement for Laravel's `RefreshDatabase`, `DatabaseMigrations` (and `DatabaseTransactions`) traits.
 It handles more situations like ***parallel browser*** testing.
 And does so safely, so you can be sure your tests don't interfere with each other.

 > The article [Adapt - A Database Preparation Tool](https://www.code-distortion.net/articles/adapt-a-database-preparation-tool/) provides further introduction to this package.

-> The online-book [Speed Up Your Test Databases - A Detailed Look](https://www.code-distortion.net/books/speed-up-your-test-databases-a-detailed-look/) explains the concepts this package uses in detail.
+> The online-book [Understanding Test-Databases](https://www.code-distortion.net/books/understanding-test-databases/) explains the concepts this package uses in detail.